 It is perfectly normal to feel depressed or sad and lonely on occasion.
 When life is difficult, and we lose a job or a loved one, it is normal to feel sadness and loss.
 However, when those emotions become overwhelming, last for prolonged periods of time and are impacting your ability to live your life, then it is time to seek special attention.
-For further information regarding depression and couple’s therapy in Walnut Creek, reach out to Caree Brown today.
+For further information regarding depression and couple’s therapy, reach out to Caree Brown today.

 Symptoms of depression can vary and many people who have depression never have it diagnosed or treated, according to experts.
 In severe cases, if left untreated, depression can even lead to suicide.

 When depression begins, the symptoms can start with trouble concentrating, making decisions or remembering specific details.
 You also might suffer from fatigue.
 These symptoms could be attributed to stress and are sometimes written off as something minor that will pass.

 Symptoms then progress to feelings of guilt, worthlessness and helplessness, pessimism and hopelessness.
 What follows is insomnia, waking up too early, or sleeping too much.
 Others might begin to notice something is amiss as you become irritable and restless.
 Additional symptoms include loss of interest in things you once found enjoyable, overeating or loss of appetite, aches and pains that won’t go away, digestive issues that don’t resolve themselves even with treatment, persistent sad and anxiousness, and suicidal thoughts or attempts.

 Making an appointment with a professional to get a proper diagnosis is important so you can get the treatment you need.
 Your medical professional will want to know when your symptoms began, how long you’ve been dealing with them, the severity, if you have a history of drug or alcohol abuse and if depression or mental illness runs in your family.